Lindsay Jones featured in World Magazine

 Trusts and Probate: The Basics

 When individuals pass away without first constructing legally enforceable estate plans, their assets pass through a legal process known as probate.
 The probate process essentially distributes the assets of a deceased person in accordance with the state’s estate-related regulations.
 This seems like a harsh way to deal with a lifetime’s worth of sentimental and potentially financially valuable property.
-But absent clear directions about how an estate should be managed, this process is really the only alternative the state can employ that is as broadly “fair” as possible.
+But absent clear directions about how an estate should be Read the rest

 No estate plan: a lesson from the extraordinary life of Aretha Franklin